Short overview of what an online viewing room is.

-GAGOSIAN, DAVID ZWIRNER, ART BASEL ALL OFFER A VIEWING ROOM ON THEIR PLATFORMS.
+GAGOSIAN, DAVID ZWIRNER, ART BASEL they all offer VIEWING ROOMS ON THEIR PLATFORMS.

-When I first started researching for my online art platform, the term online viewing room kept coming up.
-Gagosian, David Zwirner, Art Basel all offer viewing rooms on their platforms.
-For those of you who don't know what a viewing room means in the art world, it is usually a smaller separate private room in the gallery, where 1-3 art works are shown, in an intimate setting.
+For those of you who don't know what a viewing room means in the art world, it is usually a smaller separate private room in the gallery, where 1-3 art works from one artist are shown, in an intimate setting.

 Here the potential buyer/collector can view the selected artworks without any distractions.

-An online viewing room is globally accessible allowing the art dealers and artists to showcase their work to a broader range of collectors and art lovers.
-Hereby, achieving more reach than a physical exhibition.
+An online viewing room is globally accessible allowing the art dealers and artists to showcase their work to a broader range of collectors and art lovers, achieving more reach than a physical exhibition.

 Especially art fairs that were cancelled physically turned to online viewing rooms such as Frieze, Art Basel and Art Hong Kong.